 6. Buy tools on sale

 Tools do go on sale occasionally, especially for Father’s Day and Black Friday.
 And unlike televisions, I’ve seen Black Friday specials last several weeks into the Christmas shopping season.
 The caveat with these tools is that sometimes it’s not exactly the same tool they sell the rest of the year.
 To sell a $75 drill for $50, the manufacturer has to take some shortcuts.
 It will almost certainly come with a lower-capacity battery, and it won’t have the same motor inside.
+And it may be brushed rather than brushless.

 The cheapened version is probably still a capable tool.
 It just probably won’t be the same tool you’d buy on a random weekend in April.